 8 Steps to Choosing Your Wedding Colors

 Picking your wedding palette isn’t exactly as easy as choosing your two favorite colors and making them the foundation for every wedding detail.
-Get started with these handy tips for choosing your wedding hues.
+You should start by nailing down your general aesthetic (take our fun Style Quiz from our All-In-One Wedding Planner app for help), and then follow the below tips to ultimately choose your hues.

 1. Get Inspired by Your Setting

 First things first: location.
 Have a color palette in mind as you start your venue search.
 Think about what colors you'd like to use, and whether you'd want to prioritize finding the perfect venue or having your perfect color palette.
 If you find a venue that you love, but it doesn't work with your colors, you'll want to switch up a hue or two so you don't bust your budget on trying to cover up or distract from the fact that it doesn't match.
 Venues like converted warehouses, lofts and tents are all blank slates, meaning you can really add as much or as little as you want to carry out your vision for color and style.
 If you've already found the perfect venue, use the space to help you come up with your color scheme.
 The colors of your reception space and its surroundings, whether it's the vintage Persian rug in the dining room or the view of the ocean, can spark an idea.
 And that way, you won't have to work against a clashing color palette and your colors will enhance what you love about your venue.

 2. Keep Your Priorities In Mind